watsonfellowship/watson-51/_fellows/olivier-mbabazi.md

 ---

-During my Watson year, I experienced and examined how diverse communities in Cape Verde, Senegal, Cambodia, Nepal, Seychelles, Jordan, and Mexico utilize audio and visual arts to process and transcend traumatic memories while fostering a culture of tolerance and reconciliation.
+During my Watson year, I experienced and examined how diverse communities utilize audio and visual arts to process and transcend traumatic memories while fostering a culture of tolerance and reconciliation.